FAQS

 What exactly are secondary registrations?

-The medical forms registration consists of a set of forms and requirements that are mandated by the state of Colorado for any child participating in a Colorado overnight summer camp.
-The forms will require a visit with a medical provider and include the following: a physician’s medical release, written medication permission, and documentation of immunization.
+Medical forms registration- consists of a set of forms and requirements that are mandated by the state of Colorado for any child participating in a Colorado overnight summer camp.
+Access to your medical forms registration and packet will be included with your primary camper registration instructions.
+Our medical forms process will require a visit with a medical provider and include the following: a physician’s medical release, written medication permission, and documentation of immunization.
 Only the camp provided forms will be accepted, and they will require signatures from both medical provider and parent.

 mY CHILD HAS BEEN OFFERED A SPOT AT CAMP, but i can’t find the offer email! wHAT DO i DO NOW?